 With the amount of computer networks doubling every five years, the job demand for IT employees continues to heat up for this high paid career.
 If you qualify you can use the grant to get the certifications the employers we work with are seekingasking for|: CompTIA, Microsoft, Cisco, Oracle, VMware and more

 If you have management experience, one of the strongest job opportunities is in project management.
 In the Tampa/St. Petersburg job market the demand is especially strong for project managers and pays quite well.
 The Project Management Professional (PMP) is the most sought after certification for this field.
-Forbes magazine ranked this certification second for 2019.
+Forbes magazine ranked this certification number two for 2019.
 Other certifications in this field include ITIL, PMI-Agile and Scrum Master

 Instead of having us talk about ourselves, why don’t we see what our clients have to say.

 It is called the Workforce Innovation and Opportunity Act (WIOA). it is a jobs program.
-It provides free training grants to aid people get trained, certified and placed in high demand fields such as information technology, cyber-security, business analysis, project management and more.
-The idea is that there are careers in which there are not enough qualified people and there are declining fields in which there are too many people.
+WIOA provides free training grants to aid people get trained, certified and placed in high demand fields such as information technology, cyber-security, business analysis, project management and more.
+The idea is that there are careers in which there are not enough certified people and there are declining fields in which there are too many people.
 The Workforce Innovation and Opportunity Act (WIOA) addresses this problem by providing free funding for career training in high demand fields to those who are eligible for this grant.
 This training is designed to make your skills marketable so you can get a job and return to the workforce.
 This is a grant, not a loan.
 If you are eligible, everything is paid for, even the exam.
 The amounts vary by county but can be as high as $10,000 in some areas.

 WIOA Grant Expert